 There are many great native perennial forbs that can be planted as an alternative to sericea lespedeza.
 We recommend slender lespedeza, blue or yellow wild indigo, partridge pea, Virginia wild rye, little bluestem, and wild senna.

-This species used to have the scientific name of Lespedeza sericea; the former species name, sericea, came from a Greek root meaning "silky" or "silken," referring to the silky-looking, hairy leaves.
-Combined with the genus, the name means "silky Lespedeza" or "silky bush clover."
+The name: This species used to have the scientific name of Lespedeza sericea; the former species name, sericea, came from a Greek root meaning "silky" or "silken," referring to the silky-looking, hairy leaves.
+Combined with the genus, the name means "silky lespedeza" or "silky bush clover."
 Even after botanists changed the scientific name to Lespedeza cuneata, the word sericea stuck and remained as a common-name adjective.
 Cuneata means "wedge-shaped," "pointed," or "tapering."
 It refers to the narrowly triangular leaflets, which are widest at the outer tip and taper toward the base.

 Ecosystem Connections

 Tannins and tough stems in this plant make it unpalatable to grazers, which in turn overgraze the surrounding native plants.
 This reduces biodiversity and helps sericea outcompete other plants.
-Also, chemicals produced by the drought-tolerant sericea stunt the growth of surrounding plants.
+Also, chemicals produced by the drought-tolerant sericea lespedeza stunt the growth of surrounding plants.